Part I due by 11:59 p.m. on Tuesday, September 16, 2025

 12 points total

-The ER diagram shown below in Figure 2-1 represents information that is to be stored in a database for a literary agency—i.e., a company that provides agents for authors.
+The ER diagram shown below in Figure 2-1 represents information that is to be stored in a bank database.

 Figure 2-1: